pyqa/prodigyqa/README.md

 Valid/Tested Version is suggested to be installed directly from PyPi as it will solve the issue of dependencies automatically.

-`pip install imgqa`
+`pip install prodigy`

 In case of any custom updates done to the current setup,we will need to clone the current repository and run `python setup.py develop` so that the local changes are reflected in the install version.

 ## Running the tests

-The sample test cases for all the features are listed under **imgqa --> Examples** folder.
-To run the sample tests, open command prompt/terminal, go to imgqa --> Examples folder and run the following command:
+The sample test cases for all the features are listed under **prodigy --> Examples** folder.
+To run the sample tests, open command prompt/terminal, go to prodigy --> Examples folder and run the following command:

 `pytest {filename}.py -s` (-s indicates the standard output, please refer [here](https://docs.pytest.org/en/latest/contents.html) for a detailed understanding around pytest framework and its features/plugins/options etc.)